 An Appointed Actuary has a responsibility to know and understand both the Instructions and the expectations of state insurance regulators.
 One expectation of regulators clearly presented in the Instructions is that the Actuarial Opinion, AOS, and supporting Actuarial Report and workpapers be consistent with relevant Actuarial Standards of Practice (ASOPs).

-There are changes to the Instructions for 2019.
-Pursuant to efforts undertaken by the Task Force and the Executive (EX) Committee, the definition of “Qualified Actuary” is significantly revised and a new requirement called “qualification documentation” was added.
-These changes are described in this Regulatory Guidance document and additional guidance is offered to assist an Appointed Actuary in creating qualification documentation.

-There were also changes to the Instructions for 2018.
+There have been changes to the Instructions for 2018 and 2019.
 As a result of these changes, the Instructions now:

 Include a new definition for “Accident & Health (A&H) Long Duration Contracts” in order to draw a distinction between these contracts and the Property and Casualty (P&C) Long Duration Contracts whose unearned premium reserves are reported on Exhibit A, Items 7 and 8,